 - IsEncrypted.
 A boolean flag that indicates whether document is encrypted with the password or not.
-If document is of type, that doesn’t support encryption at all, like CSV or XML, this property will return ‘false’.
+If document is of type, that doesn’t support encryption at all, like CSV or XML, this property always returns

 - Format.
 Returns info about the format itself.

-There are three inheritors of the IDocumentInfo interface:
+There are eight inheritors of the IDocumentInfo interface, all are structs:

 - WordProcessingDocumentInfo — common for all WordProcessing family formats.